stefanhacks/roguemap_generator/README.md

 - Shuffles the list of rooms.
 - Selects two random rooms.
 - Selects if pathway is going to be a simple corner or a have a short lengthy segment in between.
+- Selects a random spot within both rooms, within the center axis which is perpendicular to path, ensuring there's a tile there.
+- Draws a line between both spots.
 - Has a method which connects all rooms by iterating through a shuffled list.
 This ensures all rooms are connected at least once.

 ### Graphics: